Alex Labbé: Early years

-He was the rookie of the year and champion of Quebec's Super Truck Series in 2009, rookie of the year in Quebec's ACT Series in 2010, and vice-champion in 2013.
+Labbé was the rookie of the year and champion of Quebec's Super Truck Series in 2009, rookie of the year in Quebec's ACT Series in 2010, and vice-champion in 2013.
 He won three races in Quebec's ACT Series and two in the US-based ACT Tour.

-In 2014, he became the youngest champion of Quebec's ACT Series at the age of 21.
-He also picked his first two wins in the PASS North Series.
+In 2014, Labbé became the youngest champion of Quebec's ACT Series at the age of 21.
+He also picked up his first two wins in the PASS North Series.